WinsomeDeer/Two-state-system/README.md

-# Particles-in-a-box
+# Two state system

-Python script to simulate the gas particles in a (2D) box in the statiscial mechanic sense.
+Python script to simulate the two state system in the statiscial mechanic sense.